wa1tnr/c4a-lcl-a/README.md

 **NOTE**: In the DEFINE state, C4A changes the state to COMPILE after adding the next word.<br/>
 **NOTE**: Unlike ColorForth, ';' compiles EXIT and then changes the state to INTERPRET.<br/>

+## Tachyon's influence on C4A
+In C4A, a program is a sequence of WORD-CODEs. <br/>
+A WORD-CODE is a 32-bit unsigned number (i.e. - a DWORD). <br/>
+Primitives are assigned numbers sequentially from 0 to [BYE]. <br/>
+If a WORD-CODE is less than or equal to [BYE], it is a primitive. <br/>
+If the top 3 bits are set, it is a 29-bit unsigned literal, 0-$1FFFFFFF. <br/>
+If it is between [BYE], and $E0000000, it is the code address of a word to execute. <br/>

 ## CELLs in C4A
-A **CELL** in C4A is 32-bits.
+A **CELL** in C4A is 32-bits, the same size as a **WORD-CODE**.
 For PCs, only 32-bit platforms are supported.

 ## Building C4A
-- **NOTE** c4a is primarily for development boards, not PCs.
+- **NOTE** c4a is primarily for development boards, not PCs (see c4: https://github.com/CCurl/c4).
-  - For PCs, there is c4: https://github.com/CCurl/c4
-  - Even so, c4a can still be built and run on Windows and Linux systems, mostly for testing.
+  - But c4a can be built and run on Windows and Linux systems.
-  - But since dev boards don't support 64-bits, neither does c4a.
+  - Since development boards don't support 64-bits, neither does c4a.

+## PCs - Windows and Linux, and probably others
 - Windows: there is a c4a.sln file for Visual Studio
   - only the x86 target is supported
 - Linux: there is a makefile
   - only the 32-bit configuration (-m32) is supported
+- Others:
+  - c4a is simple enough that it should be easy to migrate it to any platform

 ### Development boards via the Arduino IDE:
 - I use the Arduino IDE v2.0